GallowayLabMIT/protocols/docs/protocols/cloning/gibson.rst

 1. Design the assembly.
 Online tools such as `NEB Builder <http://nebuilder.neb.com/>`_ and built-in tools such as those in SnapGene are helpful for designing this.

 .. note::
 	If desigining Gibson primers manually, having an overlap region of at at least 30bp is recommended.
-Each fragment must also be over 200bp.
+Each fragment should also be over 200bp.

 2. Generate fragments by either PCR followed by DpnI digest, or restriction-digest of a target template.